wds4/DCoSL/dips/conceptGraph/examples/hybrids/relationship.md

 }
 ```

-The above word was published to nostr using the following event:
+The above word (the word with `wordData.slug` = `relationship` at the top of the page) was published to nostr using the following event:

 ```json
 {